Baltimore, Annapolis, Bel Air & Maryland Military Divorce Attorney

 Additionally, Maryland laws limit the amount of child support deductions from a military service member’s pay and allowances.
 Since military pay structures can be complex, it’s always in your best interest to consult with an experienced military divorce attorney at James E. Crawford, Jr. & Associates.
 We can help you compute your child support payments under the Maryland Child Support Guidelines — and assess whether the court might deviate from the guidelines in your case.

-Speak With a Baltimore Military Divorce Lawyer
+Speak With a Maryland Military Divorce Lawyer

 If you need to speak with a military divorce attorney, contact James E. Crawford, Jr. & Associates.
 We understand and honor the sacrifices that military families make.
 Moreover, we will protect you and your family’s interests while guiding you through the complicated interplay.

 Our team at James E. Crawford Jr. & Associates practice law and fighting for their clients throughout the entire State of Maryland, including Baltimore, Catonsville, Anne Arundel, Carroll, Charles, Frederick, Harford, Howard, Kent, Montgomery, Prince George’s, and Queen Anne’s counties.
-In our approach to representing our clients, we provide both positive results and a comprehensive education of the legal system throughout the process, guaranteeing each client a smoother and less intimidating experience during their case.
+In our approach to representing our clients, we provide both positive results and comprehensive education of the legal system throughout the process, guaranteeing each client a smoother and less intimidating experience during their case.

 The attorneys at James E. Crawford, Jr. & Associates have represented clients in the state of Maryland since 1993.
 Mr. Crawford established the firm in the hopes of providing personalized services to clients going through trying family law issues.
-Since then, he has worked with his personally-trained attorneys at his firm to help hundreds of clients throughout the state maintain their reputation and protect their assets.
+Since then, he has worked with his personally-trained attorneys at his firm to help hundreds of clients throughout the state to maintain their reputation and protect their assets.

 When we say that our expert team is knowledgeable and effective in all areas of domestic and family law, we truly mean.
 As only one of the many areas that the team at James E. Crawford Jr. & Associates handles with professionalism and success, there is Military Divorce – a specialized form of divorce proceedings that we can help to clarify for you and your spouse.